This tutorial will guide you through the process of connecting a LiDAR sensor to your Rover.

 2D LiDAR sensors are widely used in robotics for things such as indoor SLAM (Simultaneous localization and mapping) or safety systems.

-This tutorial will guide you through the process of connecting a LiDAR sensor to your Rover and integrating it with the system.
-We will present the complete instructions on RPLIDAR A2M8 example.
+In this tutorial we will present the process of connecting a LiDAR sensor to your Rover and integrating it with the system on Hokuyo URG-04LX-UG01 example.

 The steps might slightly differ for other LiDAR sensors but should be essentially similar.